 The "I Wonder" book encourages children to think about the world in which they live.
-In a beautifully illustrated orchard setting, the young reader will journey along with the amused explorer and begin to wonder about bees, butterflies and more!
+In a beautifully illustrated orchard setting, the young reader will journey along with the amused explorer who shows curiosity about bees, butterflies and more!
 This book is written by Dr. Deb Weitzenkamp, a Nebraska Extension educator...

 4-H empowers youth to reach their full potential working and learning in partnership with caring adults.
 In Nebraska, 1-in-3 age-eligible youth participates in 4-H, which is present in all 93 counties.
 These youth, ages 5-18, participate through camps, clubs, school enrichment, and afterschool programs.
 All 4-H programs are consistent in placing strong emphasis on life skills, such as problem solving, responsibility, citizenship, and leadership.